Duck Boat Accident Lawyers

 One of the worst problems about duck boats is that they haven’t been redesigned or altered since they were created in WWII.
 Their design still includes a hard canopy—an iconic part of the boat’s design.
 It’s also one of the reasons why fatal duck boat accidents happen.
 In 1999, a duck boat accident in Hot Springs, Arkansas killed 13 people.
 The problem was the canopy.
 When other boats sink, occupants can easily leave the boat before the vessel goes under.
 With the canopy, passengers are dragged down with the boat.
 That’s why duck boat tragedies often include so many deaths at once—the canopy creates drowning accidents.

-The boat started taking on water and sank within 30 seconds.
+The boat started taking on water.
+It sank within 30 seconds.

 Another issue is that duck boats sit low in the water.
 The Hot Springs duck boat accident took place in less than a minute.
 The boat started taking on water and sank within 30 seconds.
 At that speed, 20 or 30 passengers don’t have nearly enough time to save themselves—certainly not parents who are scrambling to rescue their children.